JSolan/ChristmasTree/README.md

 # Christmas tree lights

-## WLED LED Control with Python
+## WLED with Python

 This project is a Python application to control a WLED-powered LED strip or matrix.
-It allows you to apply effects, reset segments, and interact dynamically with the LEDs via the WLED JSON API.
+It allows you to apply effects, reset segments, and interact dynamically with the LEDs via the WLED JSON api.
+The plan is to record led locations in x,y,z planes so i can approximate a pixel display and set patterns.

 ---